 As of 1 September, eight subjects with clinically advanced XLRP due to RPGR gene mutation were recruited.

-Findings showed that 4D-125 was demonstrated to be well-tolerated in all eight subjects, including five participants receiving the highest dose.
+Findings showed that 4D-125 was well-tolerated in all eight subjects, including five participants receiving the highest dose.

 No dose-limiting toxicities or serious adverse events were reported in the trial.

 No chronic inflammation was noted, and transient, grade 1+ anterior chamber and/or vitreous cells were seen in two subjects at assessment timepoint defined by the single protocol.